ElMehdiLebbar/SeuleJs/README.md

 # :trident: Introduction :octocat:
 :beginner: Seule is A complete fast :bicyclist:, small, and feature-rich JavaScript Framework.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers :globe_with_meridians:.

 # :o: Getting Started